Fluid-gravity correspondence in the scalar-tensor theory of gravity: (in)equivalence of Einstein and Jordan frames: DNS equation in Jordan and Einstein frames

 The LHS of \eqref{NOTDNS1} can be written as $R_{mn} l^m q^n_a=8\pi G\mathcal{T}_{mn} l^m q^n_a$ where, using the equation of motion \eqref{EAB}, one can identify $\mathcal{T}_{mn}$ as

 Therefore, one obtains

 Although equation \eqref{NOTDNS} looks like the gravitational Navier-Stokes equation for the Jordan frame there are issues with making this identification.
-First, in the above relation \eqref{NOTDNS}, the scalar field $\phi$ does not appear in the expressions of the fluid parameters and the transport coefficients.
+In the above relation \eqref{NOTDNS}, the scalar field $\phi$ does not appear in the expressions of the fluid parameters and the transport coefficients.
 The role of the scalar field in \eqref{NOTDNS} appears like an external field, which is not consistent with the non-minimal coupling in ST theory in the Jordan frame.
-Second, if \eqref{NOTDNS} is considered the DNS equation in the Jordan frame, then the shear viscosity coefficient is identified as $\eta=1/16\pi G$.
-The entropy in the Jordan frame is \cite{Koga:1998un, Bhattacharya:2017pqc, Bhattacharya:2018xlq, Kang:1996rj} $S=\phi A/4G$, which gives the entropy density as $s=\phi /4G$~.
-So, the ratio of shear viscosity to entropy density will be obtained as $\eta/s=1/4\pi\phi$, which is not consistent with the KSS bound \cite{Kovtun:2004de}.
-Because of these issues, we conclude that Eq. \eqref{NOTDNS} is not the correct form of the DNS equation in the Jordan frame.
+Therefore, we conclude that Eq. \eqref{NOTDNS} is not the correct form of the DNS equation in the Jordan frame.

-To address these issues we can incorporate $\phi$ in the expressions of the fluid parameters and the transport coefficients, to obtain a proper DNS equation in the Jordan frame.
+To make Eq.\eqref{NOTDNS} consistent with the non-minimal coupling, we incorporate $\phi$ in the expressions of the fluid parameters and the transport coefficients, to obtain a proper DNS equation in the Jordan frame.
 We begin by multiplying \eqref{NOTDNS1} by $\phi$, and using some identities to move $\phi$ past some of the derivative operators.

 Using the equation of motion \eqref{EAB}, equation \eqref{ACTDNS1} can be written as

 where $T_{mn}^{(\phi)}=\phi \mathcal{T}_{mn}$.
 The RHS of the above equation, other than the last term, has the structure of the DNS equation.
 The last term, $2l^m q^n_a\Big(\omega_{[m}\na_{n]}\phi\Big)$, can be identified as the rotational contribution in the full manifold.
 This term can be thought of as the rotational contribution in the DNS equation and therefore we identify it as a Coriolis-like force term.
 The expression of the DNS equation in \eqref{ACTDNSFINAL} is the counterpart of (\ref{TMNLMQNATIL1}) in the Einstein frame, as can be checked by applying the transformations (\ref{GAB}) and (\ref{PHI}).